-3. Discussing minden
+3 Discussing minden

 The main focus of this section is OH minden 'every'.
-In section 3.1 we aim to show that it did not fit well in the paradigm of particle+indeterminate complexes of OH.
-In sections 3.2 and 3.3 we present those properties of minden that lend it the appearance of a prototypical universal D-quantifier.
-In section 3.4 we present borderline cases from OH codices, which we take to indicate that (i) minden could have spent some time as a modifier meaning 'full', 'complete', (ii) and that variable binding in OH could interact with discourse anaphora (when correlatives appeared to be embedded under minden).
-To conclude this section we "conjoin" findings from section 3.1 and sections 3.2-3.3, in order to argue that (unlike indefinite particle+indeterminate complexes) OH minden was a quantifier in its own right, viz., it carried its own interpretable feature.
+In part 3.1 we aim to show that it did not fit well in the paradigm of particle+indeterminate complexes of OH.
+In subsections 3.2 and 3.3 we present those properties of minden that lend it the appearance of a prototypical universal D-quantifier.
+In subsection 3.4 we present borderline cases from OH codices, which we take to indicate that (i) minden could have spent some time as a modifier meaning 'full', 'complete', (ii) and that variable binding in OH could interact with discourse anaphora (when correlatives appeared to be embedded under minden).
+To conclude this section we 'conjoin' findings from 3.1 and 3.2-3.3, in order to argue that (unlike indefinite particle + indeterminate complexes) OH minden was a quantifier in its own right, viz. it carried its own interpretable feature.

-3.1.
-Prelude: minden and weak determiners
+3.1 Prelude: minden and weak determiners

 Minden was not the only D-quantifier in OH.
-Several weak DPs (including particle + indeterminate combinations) were attested as early as the Jókai Codex:

-- (45) a. belmenuen varasba ezkeppen mezeytelenewl valamytinto-go-PART town-ILL this-like naked-ly VALA-what-ACC predicaly neppeknek preach-IMP.2SG people-DAT 'as you go into town preach something to the people, naked as you are' (Jókai C., 56-57) - b.
-Es nemy zakadozt gyekenek ualanak alattak and NÉ-what tattered rushes were under-3PL 'And they had some tattered straw mats under them.'
-(Jókai C., 86)
+Several weak DPs (including particle + indeterminate combinations) were attested as early as the Jókai Codex: (45)belmenuen varasba ezkeppen mezeytelenewl valamyt a. into-go-PART town-ILL this-like naked-ly VALA-what-ACC predicaly neppeknek preach-IMP.SG people-DAT 'as you go into town preach something to the people, naked as you are' (Jókai C. 56-57) zakadozt gyekenek ualanak alattak b.
+Es nemy and NÉ-what tattered rushes were under-3PL 'And they had some tattered straw mats under them' (Jókai C. 86)

-The reader may note that many OH weak DPs consist in particle+indeterminate combinations.
+The reader may note that many OH weak DPs consist in particle + indeterminate combinations.
 Minden could occasionally be combined with indeterminate pronouns, but its paradigm was severely defective.
-The following table presents the main particle+indeterminate paradigms in Old Hungarian. $N\acute{e}$ - marked specificity (scopal or epistemic), se- n-words, $ak\acute{a}r$ -FC items, and vala- appeared with plain indefinites, which in OH tended to appear in a syntactically or logically subordinate position.
+The following table presents the main particle + indeterminate paradigms in Old Hungarian. $N\acute{e}$ - marked specificity (scopal or epistemic), se- n-words, $ak\acute{a}r$ - FC items, and vala- appeared with plain indefinites, which in OH tended to appear in syntactically or logically subordinate position.